Client / Project Sponsor

 01 The Playlist

-Just like you have separate playlists for your workout pump-up jams or cozy summer vibes, you can now do the same for your translations.
-Organize them into groups, personalize them for your needs, and enjoy the smooth flow!
+Just like you have separate playlists for your workout pump-up jams or cozy summer vibes, organize your translations into groups, personalize them for your needs.

 02 Effortless Translation